c-blake/cligen/README.md

 library.
 Specifically, ``-abcdBar`` or ``-abcd Bar`` or ``--delta Bar`` or ``--delta=Bar`` are all acceptable syntax for command options.

-When you feel like producing a better help string, tack on some parameter-keyed metadata with Nim's association-list literals and maybe throw in a more overall description of operation doc string for before the options table:
+When you want to produce a better help string, tack on some parameter-keyed metadata with Nim's association-list literals and maybe throw in a more overall description of operation doc string for before the options table:
 ```nim